thinkingmachines/ph-poverty-mapping/README.md

 It is possible to follow our experiments and reproduce the models we've built by going through the notebooks one-by-one.
-For model training, we leveraged a Google Compute Engine (GCE) instance with
+For model training, we leveraged a Google Compute Engine (GCE) instance with 16 vCPUs and 60 GB of memory (n1-standard-16).

 ## Data Sources